 When your cat comes out of the anesthesia, we monitor him closely for signs of pain or disorientation.
 If he needs a little more time to recover, we will make sure he has that time before we release him from our Las Vegas cat hospital.
 Since cats tend to hide their pain, we will help you learn how to recognize signs of discomfort so you will know when and how to address the problem at home.
 We will also teach you how to administer the post-op medications and provide tips for how to make it as easy as possible.

 We monitor ourselves as closely as we monitor our patients.
-For one thing, we only perform up to four surgical procedures a day at our cat veterinary hospital so we can stay alert and focused at all times on each special patient of the day.
+For one thing, each doctor is only scheduled for two procedures per day at our cat veterinary hospital so we can stay alert and focused at all times on each special patient of the day.
 This is different from many other veterinary facilities who impose no such limit and often perform surgeries in an "assembly line" fashion.

 We continually educate ourselves and train our staff on current anesthetic drugs and protocols, and we make sure that our equipment is always in proper working order.
 Your cat deserves no less!